github-community-projects/private-mirrors/README.md

 ## Usage

-Once the app is installed, follow this document on [Using the ICF App](docs/using-the-app.md) to get the repository fork and mirrors set up for work.
+Once the app is installed, follow this document on [Using the Private Mirrors App](docs/using-the-app.md) to get the repository fork and mirrors set up for work.

 ## Developing